-Due to its location in the delta of the Rhine, Rotterdam is often called “delta metropolis”.
+Due to its location in the delta of the river Rhine, Rotterdam is often referred to as Delta Metropolis.
 As impressive as that may sound, it also entails some challenges.
-What to do with increasing precipitation in a city, which lies largely below sea level and where water comes from all directions: from the sea, the river, the ground and the sky?
+What to do with increasing precipitation in a city that lies largely below sea level, and where water comes from all directions: from the sea, the river, the ground and the sky?
 The most popular keyword at the moment is meervoudig ruimtegebruik, i.e. multicoding.
 This approach results in projects such as a public square that also serves as rainwater retention facility, or a vegetable patch on the roof of an office block.
 Formerly neglected office district Zomerhofkwartier has even been declared a test field for rainwater retention projects.

 On this tour you’ll experience several bottom-up intiatives for climate change mitigation and rainwater retention, highlighting experimental approaches to spatial challenges.